 Easily complete your application with our UAV Sensors.

 “What goes up, must come down.”
 One of the biggest considerations for how much time a UAV spends in the air is weight.
 This means that every ounce affects the UAV.
 We design our UAV ultrasonic sensors to be high performance, small, compact, low-cost, easy-to-use and lightweight.
-Our recommended ultrasonic sensors for UAVs weigh approximately 5.8 grams.
+Our recommended ultrasonic sensors for drones weigh approximately 5.8 grams.

-Flying a UAV autonomously or coding how to read an ultrasonic sensor?
+What is more fun: Flying a UAV autonomously or coding how to read an ultrasonic sensor?